apache/sdap-ingester/README.md

 ### Launch the service

-#### The config operator:

-This component helps to import a configuration directory on local file system or on a git repository as a configMap in kubernetes.
-This makes the configuration easily accessible to all the nodes of the cluster whereas the configuration stays in a single place.
-The configurations can be updated while the service is running (-u).
-The configuration updates will be published to kubernetes pods by patching the existing configurations.

-    config-operator -h
-    config-operator -l tests/resources/data  -n sdap -cm collection-ingester-config config-operator --git-url=https://github.com/tloubrieu-jpl/sdap-ingester-config --namespace=sdap --config-map=collection-ingester-config

-#### The collection ingestion service

 The service reads the collection configuration and submit granule ingestion messages to the message broker (rabbitmq).
 For each collection, 2 ingestion priority levels are proposed: the nominal priority, the priority for forward processing (newer files), usually higher.